 West Rim Trail: Accessed at the northern trailhead in Ansonia, 8 miles West of Wellsboro, this 30.5 mile route was named “The Best Hike in Pennsylvania” by Outside Magazine.
-This hiking trail, rated moderate for difficulty, runs along the western rim of the Pennsylvania Grand Canyon.
-Tioga State Forest provides the setting for this perfect backpacking trek through the PA Wilds.
+This hiking trail rated moderate for difficulty runs along the western rim of the Pennsylvania Grand Canyon.
+Tioga State Forest provides the setting for this perfect for backpacking trek through the PA Wilds.
 Hiking the full trail takes 2-4 days.

 Turkey Path: The Turkey Path is located in Leonard Harrison State Park and begins with a mile-long descent to the bottom of Pine Creek Gorge.
-Just be prepared for the climb back up!
-And be forewarned: there is no bridge across Pine Creek at the Canyon floor.
-The trail features multiple waterfalls and a nice observation post halfway down built by the Youth Conservation Corps in 1978.
+Just be prepared for the climb back up.
+There is no bridge across Pine Creek at the Canyon floor.
+The trail features multiple waterfalls and a nice observation post half way down built by the Youth Conservation Corps in 1978.

-Yellow Birch Trail: The Yellow Birch trail provides a short one-mile hike in Hills Creek Park, which is located 8 miles east of the Penn Wells.
-While short in length and rated easy for difficulty, this trail provides ample access to forest habitats, including stands of hardwood, hemlock swamps, and marshlands.
+Yellow Birch Trail: The Yellow Birch trail provides a short one mile hike in Hills Creek Park, which is located 8 miles east of the Penn Wells.
+While short in length and rated easy for difficulty, this trail provides ample access to forest habitats, including stands of hardwood, hemlock swamps, and marsh.
 Wildlife is abundant here.

 Barbour Rock Trail: Located 8 miles west of the Penn Wells in Ansonia, Barbour Rock Trail is perfect for families or those with disabilities, as the trail can be accessed by a single-person motorized accessibility device.
 Barbour Rock Trail is .75 miles and considered easy in difficulty.
 Views of the Owassee Rapids are considered the highlight of this trail.

-Bear Run Nature Trail Loop: Accessed from the Barbour Rock parking lot 3 miles south of Ansonia on the Colton Point Road, this easy-to-navigate loop through Tioga State Forest includes hemlock forest amid a multitude of other species.
+Bear Run Nature Trail Loop: Accessed from the Barbour Rock parking lot 3 miles south of Ansonia on the Colton Point Rd., this easy-to-navigate loop through Tioga State forest includes Hemlock forest amid a multitude of other species.

 Lakeside Trail at Hills Creek State Park: The hiking loop around Hills Creek Lake, located appropriately in the Hills Creek State Park, is nirvana for bird watchers thanks to the diverse forestry present in this area, but beavers are also a trail highlight.

-The Black Forest Trail: The Black Forest Trail is a 42-mile, horseshoe-shaped loop.
+The Black Forest Trail: The Black Forest Trail is a 42 mile, horseshoe-shaped loop.
 The trail starts approximately 28 miles from the Penn Wells, but for guests looking for rugged, steep, and challenging climbs, it is worth the drive southwest from the Hotel & Lodge.
-The trail borders the southern portion of the Pine Creek Rail Trail, and has multiple access points for segmented hiking.
+The trail borders the southern portion of the Pine Creek Rail Trail.
+This trail has multiple access points for segmented hiking.
 Drive or arrange transportation available back to Wellsboro from Pine Creek Outfitters or Canyon Country Cabs.